 Each business is unique, with its individual needs, KPIs, targets and strategies.
 Inventory control techniques and methods vary, while all of them are acceptable.
 The use of each method depends on your business size, model, policies and financial objectives.
 You may combine different methods in your inventory control strategy, however keeping in mind that switching between inventory control methods too often may have a detrimental impact on financial reporting, accounting and analytics, as different inventory control methods use different approaches and principles.

-Here is the very guide which takes you to basics of implementing inventory control in your company.
+Here is the very guide which takes you to the basics of implementing an inventory control management system in your company.
 So, to get started:

 1. Define your goals and objectives